Science and Innovation Park: Activity

-National Collections Centre
+Science Museum Group Collections

-The primary role of the National Collections Centre is to conserve and manage the collections of the Science Museum Group.
+The primary role of the Science and Innovation Park (formerly the National Collections Centre) is to conserve and manage the collections of the Science Museum Group.
 Over 300,000 objects are housed at the site in former aircraft hangars and a modern purpose-built collection management facility, the Hawking Building, named after the late Stephen Hawking.

 The facility is 90m wide and 300m long, and has conservation laboratories, research areas and photography studios alongside a storage hall with 30,000 metres of shelving to house the collection.
 Access by researchers to objects can be requested by appointment.
 The National Collections Centre also hosts bookable tours for the public and school visits.

 Objects stored at the centre include: